 FAI Skydiving Commission (ISC)

-Freefall Style and Accuracy Landings are the two oldest competitive disciplines in the IPC calendar; and are known colloquially as « the Classics ».
+Style and Accuracy Landing are the two oldest competitive disciplines in the ISC calendar; and are known colloquially as « the Classics ».

 The first World Championships in Accuracy Landings (then simply called Accuracy), were held in Bled, Yugoslavia in 1951.
 This was a competition to see who could land closest to the target over a number of competitive rounds.
 The competitor who scored the lowest number of points/measurement was the winner.